Software Documentation

 If you want to restrict modules (or slats or pins) to groups of racks by your designation that aren’t necessarily snapped together, you can make “virtual rack clusters” by setting the Rack Custom Field to a virtual rack identifier that is the same for racks in the same group, and adding the constraint “Module restricted to single RACK CUSTOM FIELD”.

-Rack — Single-Shot This constraint restricts a module, slat, or pin to: a) a single single-shot rack or b) any number of non-single-shot racks.
-In other words, a module restricted with this constraint could not serve effects in a single-shot rack and also in a non-single-shot rack.
+Rack (If Single-Shot) This constraint restricts a module, slat, or pin to: a) a single single-shot rack or b) any number of non-single-shot racks.
+In other words, a module restricted with this constraint could NOT serve effects in a single-shot rack and also in a non-single-shot rack.

 Rack Part Number, Rack Category, Rack Custom Part Field, Rack Custom Field These constraints refer to properties of the rack used for the effect.
 The constraint “Module restricted to single RACK CUSTOM FIELD” means that every event fired from a specific module must use a rack with the same Custom Rack Field.
 The Custom Rack Field is a field in the Racks window that can be edited for every rack instance in the show.
 The constraint “Module restricted to single RACK CUSTOM PART FIELD” means that every event fired from a specific module must use a rack with the same Custom Part Field.
 The Custom Part Field for the rack is part of the rack’s definition, which is editable in the Effects window and which applies to all instances of the rack definition used in the show.